Physical Spirituality

 I also suspect that we can play a role in reconciling our unimodal Deities.
 Since we are able to comprehend and operate both modes of serial meaning, we are in a position to act as intermediaries between them.
 Even though the Cosmic and Planetary Deities are blind to each other they can learn to navigate around each other utilizing our dual sentiences.
 More so, since we manifest the ambitions of both Deities, they could also negotiate their desires through us.
 Were we aware of playing these roles, we might make ourselves more adroit in both modes rather than confining our attention to the architective.
 I also suspect that were we sufficiently skillful we could act as translators between the modal languages, in that when we witness events in one mode we might understand the consequences for the other mode and make this understanding available to the relevant Deity.

 While we bear the pain and discomfort of our figurate frailty we are also able to enjoy the pleasures it holds for us, both architective and connective.
 Our unimodal Deities are not so endowed, for each can only enjoy the pleasures of its own mode.
-This privilege is compounded by the fact that we can enjoy both modes successively or even simultaneously - one consciously and the other subconsciously.
-We can even have one mode feed off the other, for example by having architective beauty impassion our connective expressions or vice versa.
+This privilege is compounded by the fact that we can enjoy both modes successively or even simultaneously (though one consciously and the other subconsciously).
+We can even have one mode feed off the other, for example by having architective beauty impassion our connective expressions, or vice versa.
 While our Deities may only enjoy the pleasures of their own modes, our capacities to cross-fertilize and intensify our own pleasures may feed into theirs.

 Previous Home NEXT